The bedroom is our only source of entertainment - Father of 5 reveals

 This seems to be the routine in the village of Mankrado with sex as the only source of entertainment.

 “I have five children.
 It’s our source of entertainment so that’s what we do.
 Things aren’t going well but the age difference is big.
 And I wanted to finish with it and focus on taking care of them.
-I’m not going any further, the five is enough.
+I’m not going any further than the five, is enough.
 Now I need to take care of them,” he said.

 Francis added that he preferred life at Mankrado to life in Accra because the latter is expensive.